Psychiatry of intellectual disability (PID)

 6% of consultant psychiatrists specialise in intellectual disability psychiatry.

-In 2014 there was an in-depth review of the whole psychiatric workforce by the Centre for Workforce Intelligence (CfWI).
+In 2014 there was an in-depth review of the whole psychiatric workforce by the Centre for Workforce Intelligence (CfWI), which is published on gov.uk.

 For information regarding Scotland, Wales and Northern Ireland please click on the links below.